Southern Hills Hospital & Medical Center

+communities of southwest Las Vegas with emergency and pediatric emergency services with four ER locations, a behavioral health program, an accredited Chest Pain Center, a Certified Comprehensive Stroke Center, a dedicated orthopedic and spine unit, OB-GYN,Level III NICU, diagnostic imaging, oncology and surgical services.
+Southern Hills Hospital was named the Best Hospital in Las Vegas in 2015, 2016, 2017, and 2019.

 History

 The $140 million hospital opened in 2004.
 When it was constructed, two extra floors were built and left vacant to speed the construction of future expansions, while reducing the impact of new construction on existing operations.

 Services

-The Southern Hills Hospital & Medical Center offers a comprehensive range of health care services, including:
+The Southern Hills Hospital & Medical Center offers a range of health care services, including: